API References

 "To be or"

-"To be or not"TextAnalysis.extend! — Methodextend!(model::NaiveBayesClassifier, dictElement)Add the dictElement to dictionary of the Classifier model.
+extend!(model::NaiveBayesClassifier, dictElement)Add the dictElement to the dictionary of the classifier model.

 fs::AbstractDict,